- News Archive

 Matt’s final round at Dominican was walking at commencement ceremonies on May 14.
 He was joined by his fiancé, Emily Lichty, who is earning a Master of Science in Education degree from the School of Liberal Arts and Education.
 Emily also played golf for Dominican.

-“I was getting pretty emotional about graduating,” he says.
+“I was getting pretty emotional about graduating,” he said.
 “As soon as I got to Dominican, I’ve had this strong sense of purpose because I’m so appreciative of the opportunity I was given.
 Dominican has always provided me with everything needed to become the best version of myself, on and off the course.
 I really take pride in positively impacting the team and university that has given me so much through the years.”